 So we keep hearing about this “Dok Ondar” guy, but who is he exactly?

-Not much is known about Dok Ondar’s past, he he has a mysterious past, and is known to have many connections throughout the galaxy which has enabled him to amass such an impressive collection.
+Not much is known about Dok Ondar’s past, he has a mysterious past and is known to have many connections throughout the galaxy which has enabled him to amass such an impressive collection.

 Outside Galaxy’s Edge, Dok Ondar also is mentioned very briefly in Solo: A Star Wars Story and in the Galaxy’s Edge comic book series